connexcs/docs/docs/customer/main.md

 2. Select "Change Password"
 3. Select "Auto Generate & Email Password" to email the random password to the contact email, or uncheck it and enter the password manually.
 3. **`Save`**.

+### Access Customer Portal
+Sometimes it is necessary to view the Customer's Portal for issues or questions they may have.

+To access the Customer Portal:

+1. Click the down arrow to the right of the Contact

+    ![alt text][reset-password]

+2. Select "Portal Login"
+3. This will load the Customer's Portal.

 ## Internal Number Block
 Assign an **Internal Number Block** to define the range of numbers a Customer can use for setting up SIP Extensions (see [SIP Authentication](https://docs.connexcs.com/customer/auth/#sip-user-authentication) for configuration details).